romizb/python_assignments/day09/README_09.md

 3. **GC balance _drives evolution_**, shaping genomes to adapt to their environment. 🌍
 4. **GC content influences _gene expression_** and how DNA folds into chromosomes. 🧠

-➡️ It is therfore the reason that GC content can immensely help understand the role and features of a said gene.
+➡️ It is therefore the reason that GC content can immensely help understand the role and features of a said gene.